arcus/education_modules/reproducibility/reproducibility.md

 ### Dependency Management

 If you've ever created a slide show in one computer only to have it look terrible in another, you know the problem that **dependencies** can cause.
-Dependencies are requirements such as (in our slide show example) having the same fonts installed, having a default group of settings turned on, having the same version of PowerPoint or other software running, and having access to particular image or sound files.
+Dependencies are technical requirements that, if not met, can cause problems.

+In our slide show example, dependencies could include:

+* Certain fonts
+* Display settings
+* PowerPoint version
+* Access to image or sound files needed in the slide show

-Dependencies that are well-documented and understood will help make research more reproducible.
-Dependencies that are undocumented or not known about will inevitably cause problems.
+Dependencies that are well-documented and understood will help make research more reproducible and help make problems more fixable.
+Dependencies that are undocumented or not known about will inevitably cause problems that are frustrating to troubleshoot.

-Sometimes it isn't clear whether something is a hard dependency (this value or program *must* be the same as what you used) or just a circumstance (you used a particular version of Python but there's no reason to think that previous or subsequent versions wouldn't work just as well).
+Sometimes it isn't clear whether something is really a dependency (this value or program *must* be the same as what you used) or just a circumstance (you used a particular version of Python but there's no reason to think that previous or subsequent versions wouldn't work just as well).
 For this reason, recording both known and possible dependencies is a helpful practice.
 Common dependencies in research and data analytics include:

 * Operating system: does your use of particular software require the use of Microsoft Windows 10 or later?
 * Regional data formatting: does your analysis assume that decimal values use a period, not a comma, to set off the decimal value?